top of page

 Another strategy, as highlighted in a 2019 article in "Frontiers in Psychology," is mindfulness.
 Mindfulness helps you stay present in the moment and reduce rumination on past or future events.
 By practicing mindfulness, you can avoid spiralling into anxiety and focus on the current, exciting aspect of a situation.

-So as I put myself out there in this new capacity - I choose excitement, I choose opportunity.
+So as I put myself out there in this new capacity - and I feel some flutters.
+I choose excitement, I choose opportunity.
 I hope you join me.